leeeminah/plant2/README.md

   --agent=PlanT/PlanT_agent.py
 ```

-# Evaluation
+## Evaluation
 To perform a full evaluation of a benchmark on a SLURM cluster, you can refer to [`plant_evaluate.py`](PlanT/plant_evaluate.py).
 The script contains some config parameters that can be changed to evaluate different benchmarks, as well as some cluster-dependent settings.
-After updating the parameters you can run the script, e.g. using:
+After updating the parameters, you can run the script, e.g., using:
 ```bash
 python plant_evaluate.py \
   --checkpoint /path/to/epoch=029_final_1.ckpt \